Two-variable polynomials with dynamical Mahler measure zero: Introduction

 \subsection{Acknowledgements}

-We are grateful to Patrick Ingram for proposing that we study the dynamical Mahler measure of multivariate polynomials, and for many early discussions.
+We are grateful to Patrick Ingram for proposing that we study the dynamical Mahler measure of multivariate polynomials and for many early discussions, and to the anonymous referees for their careful reading of the article and several helpful suggestions.
 This project was initiated as part of the BIRS workshop ``Women in Numbers 5'', held virtually in 2020.
 We thank the workshop organizers, Alina Bucur, Wei Ho, and Renate Scheidler for their leadership and encouragement that extended for the whole duration of this project.
 This work has been partially supported by the Natural Sciences and Engineering Research Council of Canada (Discovery Grant 355412-2013 to ML), the Fonds de recherche du Qu\'ebec - Nature et technologies (Projets de recherche en \'equipe 256442 and 300951 to ML), the Simons Foundation (grant number 359721 to MM), and the National Science Foundation (grant DMS-1844206 supporting AC and grant DMS-1902772 to LM).
 This material is based upon work supported by and while the third author served at the National Science Foundation.
 Any opinion, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.